-- A temperature of 100 F or greater with other symptoms of illness (i.e. congestion, irritability, cough, fatigue, etc.) - Severe coughing - Onset of congestion/runny nose along with other symptoms (i.e. irritability, poor sleep, fever, cough, etc.). - Has had vomiting indicative of a stomach virus within the last 24 hours. - Has diarrhea that is indicative of a stomach virus, is leaking from a diaper or causing toilet accidents in children who are toilet trained. - Is not able to keep up with the scheduled day. - Is tired enough to require sleep beyond a regular nap.
+- A temperature of 100 F or more with other symptoms of illness (i.e. congestion, irritability, cough, fatigue, etc.). - Severe coughing. - Onset of congestion/runny nose along with other symptoms (i.e. irritability, poor sleep, fever, cough, etc.). - Has had vomiting indicative of a stomach virus within the last 24 hours. - Has diarrhea that is indicative of a stomach virus, is leaking from a diaper or causing toilet accidents in children who are toilet trained. - Is not able to keep up with the scheduled day or requires one-to-one care. - Is tired enough to require sleep beyond a regular nap.